 Perhaps you have some pieces of furniture you no longer use or like, but you’ve become so used to them you no longer notice them?

 Maybe you have some decorative objects that fitted perfectly with your life when you first brought them home but you’ve moved on now and they have not?

 Having too many objects like this keeps you anchored in the past and makes it difficult to create a better tomorrow.

 What about your clothes?
 This is a good time to weed out the ones you realize you no longer like or wear.

 Look at your bookshelves.
-Take out the books that are no longer interesting to you.
+Take out the books that no longer interest you.

-Arriving home from a trip is also a good time to sort through any photos you took while you were away.
-Look through them all, and then keep the best and delete the rest right then and there before they even become clutter.
+Also be sure to sort through any photos you took while you were away.
+Keep the best and delete the rest right then and there before they even become clutter.

 If you share your home with others and they went away with you on the same trip, they are likely to be able to see things more objectively too, so you can invite them to be involved in the process.